reihunter360/project-valkyria-irc/documentation/README.txt

 From streak 301 to streak 600 a new boss battle type may randomly generate: Demon Walls.
 Like in the Final Fantasy games players are only given a small time to defeat the wall before the battle is ended in a loss.

+* Elder Dragons
+From streak 601 to streak 5000 powerful Elder Dragons will be summoned randomly in place of boss battles.
+Nearly everything about these dragons are randomly generated, from their resistances/weaknesses to their names.

 * Portal Boss Battles
 There are now "portal items" in the shop.
 These items, when used, will teleport all heroes in a battle to